alfonsobries/vue-tailwind-docs/content/dialog.md

 ### Margin and width

-If you need to add some margin or spacing between the dialog and the screen or define a different width, the `wrapper` attribute is the most appropriate example:
+If you need to add some margin or spacing between the dialog and the screen or define a different width, the `wrapper` attribute is the most appropriate.
+Example:

 ```js
 {